kevinolega/callcentertrainingtips/_posts/2019-07-13-advance-solutions.md

 I was trying to figure out what the answers were based on the conversation.

-Then on the final day of the training I decided to ask the following questions.
+Then on the final day of the training, I decided to ask the following questions.

 What are the top five most difficult calls?